petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/cloud-development-lifecycle/using-the-liferay-services-shell.md

 ## Using the MySQL Client

-Next, use the MySQL client to directly interface with your Liferay instance's database and view live data.
+Next, use the MySQL client to view your Liferay instance's database.

 1. Enter `mysql` into the shell to log into the MySQL client with the default user.

     ```{note}
     Logging in with the default database user gives read-only access to the database.
-For testing that requires directly manipulating data, you must log in [with the database service's credentials](https://learn.liferay.com/w/liferay-cloud/using-the-liferay-dxp-service/using-the-mysql-client#logging-in-with-read-and-write-privileges).
+If you must manipulate data, log in [with the database service's credentials](https://learn.liferay.com/w/liferay-cloud/using-the-liferay-dxp-service/using-the-mysql-client#logging-in-with-read-and-write-privileges).
     ```

 1. Enter `show tables;` to show a list of all existing tables that you can scroll through.